-If you’re a sneaker enthusiast, like minimalist style, love comfort, and want to invest in one pair of white sneakers to go with everything, then yes, Common Projects Original Achilles sneakers are worth it.
+If you’re a sneaker enthusiast and want to invest in one pair of comfortable, minimalist white sneakers that go with everything, yes, Common Projects Original Achilles sneakers are worth it.

 These really are the perfect leather sneaker for the minimalist.
 The quality, softness, and durability of the Italian leather is obvious right when you unbox them.
-I love that shoe design is long and narrow, which I find flattering on the body.
-The branding is subtle yet elevated, with little details like crisp stitching and gold numbers on the side that help them look a step above your average white tennis shoe.
+The design is long and narrow, which I find flattering.
+The branding is subtle yet elevated, with little details like crisp stitching and gold numbers on the side that help them look a step above your average white shoe.

-They fit like a glove and are a classic closet staple that will never go out of style, unlike my Golden Goose sneakers.
-I also found them comfortable from day one.
+They fit like a glove and are a classic closet staple that won’t go out of style, unlike my Golden Goose sneakers.
+I found them comfortable from day one.
 I really don’t have anything negative to say about these shoes and highly recommend them.

 Style & Design

-The shoe features a high-quality Italian leather upper and lining, white laces and a 1” rubber margom sole.
-The side of the shoe is discretely stamped in gold foil with a serial code that indicates when and where it was made (this is Common Projects’ signature).
+The shoe has an Italian leather upper and lining, white laces, and a 1” rubber margin sole.
+The side is stamped in gold foil with a serial code that indicates when and where it was made.

-Most Common Projects come in a few neutral colorways.
-I have the Original Achilles Leather Sneakers in white, but they’re available in cream, gray, black, and brown.
+The Original Achilles Leather Sneakers are available in white, cream, gray, black, and brown.

 Fit & Sizing

-Luxury shoes can be a little tricky when it comes to fit since most come in non-US sizes (no half sizes), so you’re probably wondering whether to size up or size down.
+Luxury shoes fitting can be tricky since most come in non-US sizes (no half sizes), so you’re probably wondering whether to size up or size down.

 Common Projects sneakers are only available in European sizing (full sizes).
-If you’re in between sizes, I’d suggest sizing up.
-I have wide feet and am a true size 10 US, and I bought them in 40 EU and they’re a perfect fit.
+If you’re in between, I’d suggest sizing up.
+I have wide feet and am a true size 10 US.
+I bought 40 EU and they’re perfect.

-Most retailers have a sizing chart to help you find the best shoe size if you’re not able to try them on in person.
+Most online retailers have a sizing chart if you’re not able to try them on in person.

-I actually wore my Common Projects out of the store and found them very comfortable the first time.
-However, I recommend giving them 3-5 wears before you walk distances in them as it takes a bit for them to break in.
-I wore them for a photoshoot the same day and found my big toe getting irritated even with just a half mile walk.
+I wore my Common Projects out of the store and found them fairly comfortable, but I recommend 3-5 wears before you walk distances in them as they take a bit to break in.
+I wore them for a photoshoot the same day and found my toes getting irritated a little.

-Now that the toe box has loosened, I can walk 2-3 miles in them no problem.
-I typically wear thin no show socks as I don’t find the need for inserts or added cushioning from a thicker sock due to the quality of the shoe and softness of the leather.
+Now that the toe box has loosened, I can walk 2-3 miles no problem.
+I typically wear no show socks as I don’t find the need for inserts or added cushioning thanks to the quality of the shoe and the softness of the leather.

 Common Projects Sneakers Outfits

-One of the best things about Common Projects is that the simple design and comfortable construction makes them practical for a wide variety of outfits.
+One of the best things about Common Projects is that the simple design and comfortable construction make them practical for a wide variety of outfits.

 I’ve worn them with with midi and mini dresses, skirts, shorts, and jeans.
 I think you could even pull them off at the office.